profCodey/movie-app-angular/README.md

 # Angular MoviesExpo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.
+This project was generated with version 8.3.9.

 ## Development server